reynolds-adam/reynolds-adam.github.io/_pages/about-test.md

 ------
 ## Hiking
 I love taking advantage of the great hiking in Utah.
 The elevation in Utah ranges from 2,200 to 13,500 feet, so there is a wide variety of terrain to explore.
+There are also 5 national parks, 3rd most in any state.
 <figure class="third">
 	<img src="/assets/images/about/hiking.jpg">
 	<img src="/assets/images/about/hiking2.JPG">